Novartis/torchsurv/paper/paper.md

 # Summary

 `TorchSurv` ([GitHub](https://github.com/Novartis/torchsurv) and [PyPI](https://pypi.org/project/torchsurv/)) is a Python package that serves as a companion tool to perform deep survival modeling within the `PyTorch` environment [@paszke2019pytorch].
 With its lightweight design, minimal input requirements, full `PyTorch` backend, and freedom from restrictive parameterizations, `TorchSurv` facilitates efficient deep survival model implementation and is particularly beneficial for high-dimensional and complex data scenarios.
 `TorchSurv` has been rigorously tested using both open-source and synthetically generated survival data.
 The package is thoroughly documented and includes illustrative examples.
-The latest documentation for TorchSurv can be found on the[`TorchSurv`'s website](https://opensource.nibr.com/torchsurv/).
+The latest documentation for TorchSurv can be found on the [`TorchSurv`'s website](https://opensource.nibr.com/torchsurv/).

 `TorchSurv` provides a user-friendly workflow for training and evaluating `PyTorch`-based deep survival models.
 At its core, `TorchSurv` features `PyTorch`-based calculations of log-likelihoods for prominent survival models, including the Cox proportional hazards model [@Cox1972] and the Weibull Accelerated Time Failure (AFT) model [@Carroll2003].
-In survival analysis, each observation is associated with survival reponse, denoted by $y$ (comprising the event indicator and the time-to-event or censoring), and covariates denoted by $x$.
-A survival model is parametrized by parameters, denoted by $\theta$.
+In survival analysis, each observation is associated with a survival reponse, denoted by $y$ (comprising the event indicator and the time-to-event or censoring), and covariates, denoted by $x$.
+A survival model is parametrized by parameters $\theta$.
 Within the `TorchSurv` framework, a `PyTorch`-based neural network is defined to act as a flexible function that takes the covariates $x$ as input and outputs the parameters $\theta$.
-Estimation of the parameters $\theta$ is achieved via maximum likelihood estimation facilitated by backpropagation.
+Estimation of the parameters $\theta$ is achieved via maximum likelihood estimation.
-Additionally, `TorchSurv` offers evaluation metrics, including the time-dependent Area Under the cure (AUC) under the Receiver operating characteristic (ROC) curve, the Concordance index (C-index) and the Brier Score, to characterize the predictive performance of survival models.
+Additionally, `TorchSurv` offers evaluation metrics, including the time-dependent Area Under under the Receiver operating characteristic (ROC) curve (AUC), the Concordance index (C-index) and the Brier Score, to characterize the predictive performance of survival models.
 Below is an overview of the workflow for model inference and evaluation with `TorchSurv`:

 1. Initialize a `PyTorch`-based neural network that defines the function from the covariates $x$ to the parameters $\theta$.
 In the context of the Cox proportional hazards model for example, the parameters are the log relative hazards.